maniankara/hyperledger-citizens-pulse/weekly_meeting_notes.md

 * Plans for next week:
  - sort: fabric node sdk with private date collections
  - work on #5, #6, #7
+ - Anoop will check: (a) Pull request (b) Get a hold about creating a poll in fabric

 07.06.2020
 * Iterative is okay